scuzzydude/asimov/asimov.md

 Watching the Astros with my grandpa was always an education.
 He always knew exactly what was going to happen.
 I don't mean he could predict the future or tell if somebody was going to get a hit on a particular pitch.
 He'd give you the two or three possibilities on each at bat, and then point out what each player needed to focus on, and he knew what every position player should be looking out for.
 I don't know if I was just too young, but I never got it like he did, I couldn't see the bigger picture, the management of arms and bats.
 Most of the time I had no idea what he was talking about.
 Today, even with the digital enhanced flight path we have on each pitch on television, I can't tell a slider from a sinker, but grandpa knew every pitch the millisecond it left the pitcher's hand in 1970s before the television had any of that.

 I've been watching playoff baseball since around 2001, in the wake of 9/11, nothing more American than baseball.
 I stuck with it just for something to do in October.
 It's always slow, and except for the 9^th^ inning in a close game, I was easily distracted.
-I would usually work on my computer and I might look up and see the replay if there was a home run or great play.
+I would usually work on my computer, and I might look up and see the replay if there was a home run or great play.
 I could never really stick there and give it my full attention for the four plus hours it takes to watch a playoff game.
 The end of games, though....
 Playoff ball in the late innings you can see the stress grow on the players faces and totally empathize with them.
 There is a congruence that grows through the home crowd that aligns with the players and I think it's really the only sport where the fans can influence the game, because there is so much time between action, the fans can imagine, and if that aligns with belief, it's powerful when multiplied.
 The action is so fast in basketball, fans don't have time to align on anything or figure out what is really going on in the minds of the players.
-I guess that's why baseball fans or so crazy, they all share a dream or a delusion.
+I guess that's why baseball fans are so crazy, they all share a dream or a delusion.

 That all changed during the 2017 post season.
 When I watched José Altuve bat, I could see exactly what was going to happen, and I believed it would happen, and it would.
 I could see things the way my grandpa saw them.
 When José kicked off a rally, and got on base, then I could see it for the other players as well.
 This ability lasted the entire post-season, and I still got that power, at least for the past five Octobers.

 When José is at bat, and the game is on the line, just close your eyes for a moment and imagine.
 I promise you, something good is going to happen.

 My grandpa died in April of 2005.
 He'd watched the Astros during their entire existence faithfully, yet never got to see them go to the World Series.
-In October of 2005, the Astros went to the World Series for the first time, where they ended the 86-year *Curse of The Black Sox* -- the greatest myth in baseball. *Say Ain't So, Joe.*[^95] The Astros were swept by the Chicago White Sox, the team that once drafted my grandfather.
+In October of 2005, the Astros went to the World Series for the first time, where they ended the 86-year *Curse of The Black Sox* -- the greatest myth in baseball. *Say Ain't So, Joe.*[^96] The Astros were swept by the Chicago White Sox, the team that once drafted my grandfather.

 I regret my grandpa never got to see the Astros in the World Series.
 What I really wish is that he'd gotten to see José Altuve play.
 I think we could have enjoyed being on the same wavelength and watching a genius at work.
 I fondly remember watching Rockets games with him.
 We both knew what was going to happen -- *The Dream* was going to dominate, every time he touched the ball.
 I never got to enjoy a baseball game in the same way with him.
 We never aligned our dreams or our delusions on baseball, but we did on *The Dream*.
 That was nice.